The FAQ document is also available for download as pdf.

 EMBL, the European Molecular Biology Laboratory, is an intergovernmental organisation based on the international treaty “Agreement Establishing the EMBL”.
-It is funded by 20 Member States and one Associate Member State.
-EMBL’s headquarters are in Heidelberg, Germany and one of the four outstations is the European Bioinformatics Institute (EMBL-EBI) in Hinxton, UK, which is also the location of the ELIXIR Hub.
-All five sites are under the same legal framework, which is based on the “Agreement Establishing EMBL”.
-Due to its status as an intergovernmental organisation, EMBL profits from privileges such as tax exemptions.
+It is currently funded by 25 Member States, two Associate Member States and one Prospect Member.
+EMBL’s headquarters are in Heidelberg, Germany and one of the five sites is the European Bioinformatics Institute (EMBL-EBI) in Hinxton, UK, which is also the location of the ELIXIR Hub.
+All six sites are under the same legal framework, which is based on the “Agreement Establishing EMBL”.
+Due to its status as an intergovernmental organisation, EMBL profits from privileges and immunities granted by its host countries, such as tax exemptions.
 EMBL is allowed to establish its own labour law and also acts independent of national procurement law.
-Whenever the term “EMBL-EBI” is used, in the ECA or other ELIXIR documents, it indicates that only EMBL’s outstation in the UK is involved.
+Whenever the term “EMBL-EBI” is used, in the ECA or other ELIXIR documents, it indicates that only EMBL’s site in the UK is involved.

 4) What is EMBL’s role within ELIXIR?

-- As an ELIXIR Member, EMBL participates in the decision-making processes of the ELIXIR Board and has one vote like all other Members of the ELIXIR Consortium.
+- As an ELIXIR Member, EMBL sends its delegates to the ELIXIR Board, ELIXIR’s decision-making body, having one vote like all other Members of the ELIXIR Consortium.

-- As the host of the ELIXIR Hub, EMBL provides those services essential for the operation and management of the ELIXIR Hub and the accomplishment of ELIXIR’s goals taking into account that the ELIXIR Consortium does not have its own legal personality.
+- As the host of the ELIXIR Hub, EMBL recognises that ELIXIR is part of EMBL.
+EMBL provides to ELIXIR all those services essential for the operation and management of the ELIXIR Hub and the accomplishment of ELIXIR’s goals taking into account that ELIXIR exists as a Consortium, which does not have its own legal personality.
 In the ECA, these activities are referred to as “Core Responsibilities” and they are funded by the ELIXIR Budget.
-These include employing ELIXIR Staff and making available facilities, infrastructure and services, such as procurement and financial management, to the ELIXIR Hub.
+These include employing ELIXIR Staff and making available facilities, infrastructure and services to the ELIXIR Hub, such as all services provided by EMBL’s Administration (e.g procurement and financial management).
 In addition, EMBL, as part of and as mandated by the ELIXIR Consortium, enters into agreements with third parties or acts as party to legal disputes.